eemmiirr/redisdata/README.md

 - Transparent usage regardless of the type of session (plain, transaction, pipelining. transaction and pipelining combined)
 - Data type enforcing
 - All exceptions are Unchecked even the Checked ones
+- Support for nested transactions (EXPERIMENTAL - Minimum redis connection pool size must be at least the size of the debth of nested transactions or it will end up in a dead lock.
+Semaphore has to be implemented to solve this problem.)

 Minimum requirements
 --------------------